run-as-root/magento2-message-queue-retry/README.md

 This behavior will change a bit with this module.
 It will introduce an extra step that will check if the message has reached your retry limit, if so, it will be discarded from RabbitMQ and sent to the `run_as_root_message` Mysql table and stay there until manual management through the admin panel.

-If it has not reached the retry limit, the message will be rejected, and RabbitMQ will be sent to the dead letter exchange and routed automatically to the "delay" queue and stay there until de TTL time is reached.
+If the message has not reached the retry limit, it will be rejected, and RabbitMQ will send it to the dead letter exchange.
+The message will be routed automatically to the "delay" queue and stay there until de TTL time is reached.
-After the TTL time is reached, the message will be sent to the original queue and processed by the consumer.
+After the TTL time is reached, the message will be returned to its original queue.

 The diagram below illustrates both approaches:

 ![img.png](docs/flow.png)

 In the admin panel a new grid will be available to manage the messages that have reached the retry limit: